 Madrid and Barcelona may be among Spain’s most visited cities, but Gibraltar will inspire awe in even the most jaded traveller.
 Historically, Phoenicians were thought to be the first inhabitants of Gibraltar (around 950 B.C.), but new evidence suggests that Neanderthals were here as far back as 28,000 B.C.
 The Rock of Gibraltar, which borders Spain, is its only official landmark, but the densely populated city is so rich in its own unique culture and history that it never disappoints.

 Rome isn’t the only Italian city with rich history, culture and architecture.
 Located in Northern Italy, Ferrara, a lesser-known and less frequently visited city, is the destination missing from your summer itinerary.
-Ancient walls—nearly 9 kilometres long—surround this city, which is filled with immense cathedrals and castles that date back to the 14th century.
+Ancient walls—nearly nine kilometres long—surround this city, which is filled with immense cathedrals and castles that date back to the 14th century.
 Every road and building are reminiscent of the era the city was constructed, garnering it a UNESCO World Heritage Site designation.

-Bordering Germany and France, this multi-cultural, multi-lingual city is among Europe’s most unique.
+Bordering Germany and France, this multicultural, multi-lingual city is among Europe’s most unique.
 Boasting the most museums in Europe, it’s a culture-lover’s dream.
 It also happens to be peaceful and quiet with an absolutely serene atmosphere, making it the perfect getaway from everyday stressors.

-The second largest city in Sweden, Gothenburg is known as a university town but it’s much more than that.
-With a handfull of extraordinary festivals, it’s a vibrant and fun place to visit all year round.
+The second largest city in Sweden, Gothenburg is known as a university town—but it’s much more than that.
+With a handful of extraordinary festivals, it’s a vibrant and fun place to visit all year round.
 Gothenburg is also an exemplar of Scandinavian architectural style, rich in history and culture.

 The city of Dresden was largely destroyed by the end of World War II.
 Since then, the city has been rebuilt and has come to be known as an elegant and chic Baroque town.
 Home to some of Germany’s largest universities and most renowned museums, the picture-perfect town, located right near the Czech border, flies under the radar but soars above the expectations of any traveller.
-Make sure to enjoy the beer gardens while you’re in town.

 Prague, Czech Republic